Stocks sink as omicron, rate worries rattle Wall Street

 The S&P 500 sank 2.3% Friday for its worst loss for February, only to rise 1.3% Monday as investors reconsidered whether the reaction was overdone, before giving way to Tuesday's loss.

-One measure of nervousness in the stock market jumped almost 20%, nearing its level from Friday, when it touched its highest point since March.
+One measure of nervousness in the stock market jumped almost 16% after nearing its level from Friday, when it touched its highest point since March.
 Much of the rise occurred after Powell began speaking.

-Gold usually does well when fear among investors is rising, but its price flipped from a gain to a loss of 0.5%.
+Gold usually does well when fear among investors is rising, but its price slipped 0.4%.
 Higher interest rates could reduce the appeal of gold, which doesn’t pay its holders any interest.

 If omicron does ultimately do heavy damage to the global economy, it could put the Federal Reserve in a difficult spot.
 Usually, the central bank will lower interest rates, which encourages borrowers to spend more and investors to pay higher prices for stocks.